The all-time top UEFA women's club scorer: we salute Ada Hegerberg.

 Article top media content

-Ada Hegerberg became the all-time top UEFA women's club goalscorer in November 2019 but the prolific Lyon strike faced a long spell out after suffering an ACL rupture in January 2020.
-We look at the many achievements of a player that set career records before the age of 25.
+Ada Hegerberg became the all-time top UEFA women's club goalscorer in November 2019 and although this year started with the Lyon striker suffering an ACL rupture, it ends with her looking to the future with an extended OL contract until 2024.
+We list the many achievements of a player that set career records before the age of 25.

 - 2016 scorers: how Hegerberg topped Ronaldo